 2019 Incident Archive

-A summary of all 2019 incidents, including those managed by Cal Fire and other partner agencies.
+A summary of all 2019 wildfires, including those managed by CAL FIRE and other partner agencies.

 2019 Fire Season